MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/signed_out_of_teams_android_devices.md

    :::image type="content" source="media/signed_out_of_teams_android_devices/sign-in-on-this-device.png" alt-text="Screenshot of selecting sign in on this device.":::
 4. The username will already be populated in the appropriate field.
 Enter the password to sign in to the device.
-5. If the sign in is still unsuccessful, select **Start over**.
+5. If the sign-in is still unsuccessful, select **Start over**.
 This will sign you out of the device.

    :::image type="content" source="media/signed_out_of_teams_android_devices/start-over.png" alt-text="Screenshot of selecting start over on this device.":::
 6. Select **Refresh code** to generate a new code to sign in to the device.